Free Initial Assessment

 • Display clear signs warning people about risks, e.g. slippery floors.

-• Make sure fixtures and fittings are maintained.
+• Ensure fixtures and fittings are maintained.

 • Take extra safety precautions if children or vulnerable adults use the premises.